indieweb/wordpress-micropub/README.md

 with keys prefixed by `mf2_`.
 [Details here.](https://indiewebcamp.com/WordPress_Data#Microformats_data)

+Does *not* support multithreading.
+(PHP doesn't really either, so it generally won't matter, but just for the record.)

 This project is placed in the public domain.
 You may also use it under the [CC0 license](http://creativecommons.org/publicdomain/zero/1.0/).